Canadian Manufacturing GDP

-- After declining in 2018, quarterly average manufacturing employment in Peel increased in the first two quarters of 2019.
+- After declining in 2018, quarterly average manufacturing employment in Peel increased in the first three quarters of 2019.

-- At 128,700 persons, quarterly average manufacturing employment was the highest Q2 employment in Peel since peaking in 2004 and 2005.
+- At 119,300 persons, quarterly average manufacturing employment was the highest Q3 employment in Peel since 2008.

-Peel’s manufacturing sector represents an important (though diminishing) part of the Canadian manufacturing sector, and therefore, in the absence of Peel specific data on output, changes in the Gross Domestic Product of the Canadian manufacturing sector offer some indication of possible changes in Peel.
+Peel’s manufacturing sector represents an important (though diminishing) part of the Canadian manufacturing sector.
+In the absence of Peel specific data on output, changes in the Gross Domestic Product of the Canadian manufacturing sector offer some indication of possible changes in Peel.

 Based on this, an assessment of both Canadian indicators of manufacturing production (GDP) and available Peel specific manufacturing indicator (manufacturing employment) are included in this section.